 During the adolescent and teen years, the brain continues to develop and mature.
 This continues until the early twenties.

 The prefrontal lobe is the part of the brain that undergoes the most change during the teen years and is responsible for judgment, planning, decision making, language, and impulse control.
 Drinking during this time can affect all of these functions and impair memory and learning.

 If you’re worried that your drinking is starting to take a toll on your brain, consider reaching out to your healthcare provider.
-You can also find help online through the National Institute on Alcohol Abuse and Alcoholism.
+You can also find help online through the

 Not sure if you’re misusing alcohol?
 Here are some signs to watch for:

 - you’re unable to limit how much you drink